FHIR for regulators: governance, sandbox, and compliance

 - Three reference models: ONC (United States — top-down via the Cures Act §170.315(g)(10)), JAMI/MHLW (Japan — community-led, JP Core maintained by the JAMI FHIR Working Group), and eHDSI (EU — federation through national contact points).

-- Specific division of labor: BYT publishes the standard and terminology; BHXH owns the Claim/EOB domain (Decision 3176/QĐ-BYT, Decision 697/QĐ-BYT); BTTTT coordinates information security under Law 24/2018 and Law 116/2025; HL7 Affiliate Vietnam acts as community steward.
+- Specific division of labor: BYT leads clinical scope and health terminology; BHXH owns the Claim/EOB domain (Decision 3176/QĐ-BYT, Decision 697/QĐ-BYT); the Ministry of Science and Technology coordinates digital transformation and standards; the Ministry of Public Security owns cybersecurity and personal-data protection; the future HL7 Affiliate Vietnam acts as technical steward.

 - Five common pitfalls: setting deadlines before the sandbox is ready, neglecting terminology governance, publishing standards without a Connectathon, locking the regulator into one vendor, and failing to plan a revision cycle for the IG.